dakshverma2411/digit-prediction-cnn/README.md

 # digit-prediction-cnn
-Model, trained over 5000 images of handwriiten digits using convolutional neural networks Dataset (source: kaggle) conained 6144 images of handwritten digits from 0n to 9.
+Model, trained over 5000 images of handwriiten digits using convolutional neural networks Dataset (source: kaggle) contained 6144 images of handwritten digits from 0n to 9.
 Data set was split in training set and test set
 (approximately 20% of data in test set)
 Architecture contains 3 conv layers out of which first  2 layers is followed by max pool layers.
 Filter (or kernel size) of 3x3 and stride of 2 was used